INSTITUTE FACULTY

 Before joining the University of Colorado, Lewis was Manager of Human Factors at IBM’s Watson Research Center, where he was a member of the research staff from 1970 to 1973 and 1979 to 1984.
 He holds degrees from Princeton, MIT, and the University of Michigan.
 He has been honored by appointment to the ACM SIGCHI Academy, by the SIGCHI Social Impact Award, by the Strache Leadership Award (CSUN Assistive Technology Conference), and by the ACM SIGACCESS Outstanding Contribution Award.

-Dr. Antonio Lieto
+Prof. Antonio Lieto

-University of Turin and ICAR-CNR, ITALY /
+University of Salerno and ICAR-CNR, ITALY /

 Prof. Alessandra Russo